MarkFChavez/markjoelchavez.com/src/pages/procs-lambdas/index.md

 They don't have much of an implementation difference but as you will see, there are gotchas that we have to be aware of.

-### How return works inside a Proc?
+### How return works?

-Using a `return` statement inside a proc causes it to actually `return` from the scope where it came from.
-To illustrate an example:
+Using a `return` statement inside a proc causes it to actually `return` from the scope where it came from so building from the ruby knowledge that we have, this is something we need to be aware of when using procs.

 ```ruby
 def a_proc